Etiology of Pneumothorax

 Catheter aspiration is accomplished by insertion of a small-bore (about 7 to 9 French) IV or pigtail catheter into the chest in the 2nd intercostal space at the midclavicular line.
 The catheter is attached to a 3-way stopcock and syringe.
 Air is withdrawn from the pleural space through the stopcock into the syringe and expelled into the room.
 The process is repeated until the lung re-expands or until 4 L of air are removed.
 If the lung expands, the catheter can be removed or kept in place attached to a one-way Heimlich valve (thus permitting ambulation), and the patient need not be hospitalized.
 If the lung does not expand, a chest tube should be inserted, and the patient should be hospitalized.
 Primary spontaneous pneumothoraces can also be managed initially with a chest tube attached to a water seal without or with suction.
 Patients with primary spontaneous pneumothoraces should also undergo smoking cessation Smoking Cessation Most smokers want to quit and have tried doing so with limited success.
 Effective interventions include cessation counseling and drug treatment, such as varenicline, bupropion, or a nicotine... read more counseling.

 Tension pneumothorax is a medical emergency and should be diagnosed clinically; time should not be wasted confirming the diagnosis with a chest x-ray.
-It should be treated immediately by needle thoracostomy How To Do Needle Thoracostomy Needle thoracostomy is insertion of a needle into the pleural space to decompress a tension pneumothorax.
-Needle thoracostomy is an emergency, potentially life-saving, procedure that can be... read more , which involves inserting a 14- or 16-gauge needle with a catheter through the chest wall in the 2nd intercostal space at the midclavicular line.
+It should be treated immediately by needle thoracostomy How To Do Needle Thoracostomy Needle thoracostomy, also called needle decompression, is insertion of a needle into the pleural space to decompress a tension pneumothorax.
+Needle thoracostomy is an emergency, potentially... read more , which involves inserting a 14- or 16-gauge needle with a catheter through the chest wall in the 2nd intercostal space at the midclavicular line.
 The sound of high-pressure air escaping confirms diagnosis.
 The catheter can be left open to air or attached to a Heimlich valve.
 Emergency decompression must be followed immediately by tube thoracostomy, after which the catheter is removed.